micropython/micropython/docs/library/pyb.RTC.rst

       start up.
     - Bit 0x10000 is set if a power-on reset occurred.
     - Bit 0x20000 is set if an external reset occurred

+.. method:: rtc.calibration(cal)

+   Get or set RTC calibration.

+   With no arguments, ``calibration()`` returns the current calibration value, which is an integer in the range [-511 : 512].
+With one argument it sets the RTC calibration.

+   The RTC Smooth Calibration mechanism addjusts the RTC clock rate by adding or subtracting the given number of ticks from the 32768 Hz clock over a 32 second period (corresponding to 2^20 clock ticks.)
+   Each tick added will speed up the clock by 1 part in 2^20, or 0.954 ppm; likewise the RTC clock it slowed by negative values.
+The usable calibration range is:
+   (-511 * 0.954) ~= -487.5 ppm up to (512 * 0.954) ~= 488.5 ppm